Verified Labels

 Non-Battle Incident

-Labels for incidents where the setting is not part of a hostility/battle or in a context that cannot be identified as armed action: detention cases, destroying property, violent acts away from battle.
+These labels are used with incidents when the setting is not part of a hostility/battle or in a context that cannot be identified as an armed action such as: detention cases, destroying property, violent acts of fighters, civilians or dead bodies away from a battle.

-This parent label can be used on its own when the type cannot be determined.
+This parent label can be used on its own in incidents when the type cannot be determined.

 Beating